google/styleguide/objcguide.md

 }
 ```

-Under Automatic Reference Counting, pointers to Objective-C objects are by
+Under Automatic Reference Counting, strong and weak pointers to Objective-C
-default initialized to `nil`, so explicit initialization to `nil` is not
+objects are automatically initialized to `nil`, so explicit initialization to
-required.
+`nil` is not required for those common cases.
+However, automatic initialization
+does *not* occur for many Objective-C pointer types, including object pointers
+declared with the `__unsafe_unretained` ownership qualifier and CoreFoundation
+object pointer types.
+When in doubt, prefer to initialize all Objective-C
+local variables.

 ### Unsigned Integers